tianshengwang/hdiCF/README.md

 ***Step 1.
 High-dimensional feature identification***

-Please follow the SAS programs in the SAS folder to generate HD variables and analytic cohort [iCF installation](https://github.com/tianshengwang/iCF).
+Please follow the SAS programs in the SAS folder to generate a cohort with HD variables.

 ```{}
 #Create analytic cohort and ordinal HD variables in SAS.
 Load raw data in SAS format.